Jemoka/blag/content/posts/KBhproof_design_patterns.md

 -   Uniqueness by construction: uniqueness part of [basis of domain]({{< relref "KBhbasis_of_domain.md" >}})
     -   pick one element that does exist
     -   pick arbitrary elements and construct a result

+-   if we are trying to prove equivalence, double-containment is a good bet